GabrielH-02/Harmony-Haven-Hotels/README.md

 ![reviews-home-larger](documentation/reviews-larger-home.png)

 * In each of the reviews is a heading containing the former traveller's name and age, a circular image of the former traveller and a personal comment provided by the former traveller.
 This provides the user with information about the service from different sources, which provides reliability thus prompting the user to sign up.
 The name, age and image continue to provide the user with a conversational interaction and provide potential users with references that help them reach a decision based on similarities between themselves and the former travellers found on the page.

 #### Destination Page Features

 __Continents Section__
-* Within the destinations, there are six continent sections, containing three possible destinations in that continent.
+* Within the destinations page, there are six continent sections, containing three possible destinations in that continent.
 Within these destinations is a circular image of the destination and a box description of the destination.

 * It was essential to separate the continents with headings, to contain its content.
 To add to this a small borderline for each destination was created.
 The destination page continues to stick to a similar style.
 Each description of every destination is clear and concise to the user.
 This was done with an underlined heading of the destination and bullet points with the features of the possible hotel.

 * In concern to responsive design when viewed on a mobile device the text box is stated above the image to continue the trend of an organised page.
 However, when viewed on tablets and larger devices the image and text box appear in a row and the order of image and text alternate, this creates an organised flow to the page when seen on larger devices and keeps the site interesting to the user.